the-amazing-elephant/j-collective/README.md

 - Vocabulary list with meaning
 - Kanji list with meaning (doesn't need to have all readings mentioned - only the reading in the text is plenty)

 ## Tech Interaction

 - Learners vote in the translation challenge through a simple web app running in the browser
 - A lapel mic is attached to each learner and everything is recorded and made available online

+## Outcome

+The motivation for j-collective is to not just broaden the way we consume, digest and think about Japanese content, but to also be creative in the process.
+We will make mistakes.
+Our grammar will be appallingly incorrect.
+Our word choices will be おかしい.
+But we will learn.